batiste/sprite.js/doc/source/index.rst

 .. js:function:: Cycle.next([ticks, update])

     :param number ticks: The number of ticks you want to go forward.
 The default value is 1.
-    :param boolean update: if true, the sprite's offsets will automaticaly updated.
+    :param boolean update: if true, the sprite's offsets will be automaticaly updated.

     Calling the next method doesn't necessarly involve an offset change.
 It does only when all the ticks on current triplet have been consumed.